How can smoking affect your health?

 Tobacco use can damage a woman’s reproductive health.
 Women who smoke are more likely to have trouble getting pregnant.
 Smokers tend to be younger at the start of menopause than non-smokers and may have more unpleasant symptoms while going through menopause.

 Smoking can also cause problems during pregnancy that can hurt both mother and baby.
 Smokers have a higher risk of the placenta (the organ that protects and nourishes the growing fetus) growing too close to the opening of the uterus.
+They’re also more likely to have an ectopic pregnancy (where the embryo implants outside the uterus), which can threaten the mother’s life.
 Smokers are also more likely to have early membrane ruptures and placentas that separate from the uterus too early.
 Serious bleeding, early delivery (premature birth), and emergency Caesarean section (C-section) may result from these problems.
-Smokers are more likely to have miscarriages, stillbirths, and low birth-weight babies, too.
+Smokers are more likely to have miscarriages, stillbirths, babies with cleft lip or palate, and low birth-weight babies, too.